Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **December 25th, 2012 - 09:11:45**

 Mother wanted to try something new.
 Father left town.
 She says it's a human holiday they call "Christmas" which relates to the God of the Order.
 Or so they claim.
 Mother says it has no real religious connection anymore.
 She gave me new pens inside of a colorful paper.
 It had a funny bow.
 I like these pens.
 Mother gave me a hug.
 I wonder if she's starting to love me.
 Maybe it's just because Father isn't home.
 I hope Father never comes back.

 ---

+**November 25th, 2012 - 19:21:36**

+I passed!
+Mother was proud.
+Father was mad.
+Ha.
+They said I can go for higher classes.
+I'll be one of five out of two hundred.
+I can't wait!
+I hope I do well.
+I like being smart.

+---